 Let’s start with talking about why some readers may wish to consider ditching their old high street bank for a more bespoke digital bank.
 The arrival of open banking in the UK has meant easy access and the flexibility for many to link, switch and use financial products in a way that allows them to get the most out of their experience.
 It is fully regulated, uses bank-level security and offers extra protection from your bank.

 Now some readers may have already embraced the wave of new fintech digital banks that have graced the connected world over the last few months.
 Names like Monzo, Revolut, goHenry and Starling are commonplace in discussions in everyday life.
-I myself use Starling and regularly rave about the digital bank’s service, their apps UI and the simplicity and convenience of use.
+I myself use Starling and regularly rave about the digital bank’s service, their app UI and the simplicity and convenience of use.
 But why should someone consider using a digital bank and how do they compare what features are right for their needs?

 Simply put, many digital banks have limited overheads due to limited rental of physical properties (unlike high street banks).
 Because of this they can have reduced staff, materials, energy use, travel and more and it results in having more free cashflow efficiency to offer better rates and incentives to potential customers.

-Now, there will be pros and cons to each digital bank out there, which is why using a good comparison website or word of mouth experiences from friends and family.
+Now, there will be pros and cons to each digital bank out there, which is why using a good comparison website or word-of-mouth experiences from friends and family.
 It’s worth looking and seeing if each financial product compares favourably in terms of fast application approvals, reduced account and transaction fees, higher savings interest rates, extra app and UI features.
 Whilst most digital banks don’t own a physical bank you’ll still be able to use a huge array of cash machines depending on your card type as they will partner with established physical outlets to offer withdrawals.

 Even if you use the next few weeks and months to look into a few digital banks, read their websites and check out their financial app reviews, it might offer you insight into whether a switch could save you money on rates and fees in order to put a little bit more money aside this winter.